-For temporary cash shortages, consider a loan to cover the shortfall.
+Consider a loan to cover temporary cash shortages.
 Options for a loan include a standard bank loan or an arranged overdraft from your banking institution.
 Although taking a short-term loan is a viable solution for a temporary shortfall, care should be taken in using loans for continued solvency issues.

 6. Offer early payment discounts

 If you have considerable accounts receivables in the pipeline, offer your customers a short-term, limited-time discount for early payment.
 Many customers may welcome the deal, and it will bring in longer-horizon receivables sooner.
 Early payments boost short-term cash while strengthening customer relationships by offering them a financial incentive.

 Factoring companies purchase your outstanding receivables at a reasonable percentage (usually 15% of the invoice).
 The benefit is that the company assumes responsibility for pursuing funds from slow-paying customers.
 It provides an instant cash infusion.